pulibrary/dacs_handbook/.github/ISSUE_TEMPLATE/workcycle_build_and_deploy.md

   - [ ] Playbook
   - [ ] Deploy

+#### Next Work Cycle

+- [ ] Create ticket using the Work Cycle Deployment tempate slotted for the next work cycle.

 #### Notes
 [Documentation on how to run all the staging playbooks at once using different tags.](https://github.com/pulibrary/dacs_handbook/blob/main/maintenance.md)